sdowding/resume/README.md

 ATB Financial is an Alberta based financial institution servicing over 700,000 customers.
 My work there has focused around their online banking platforms.

 ##### Project: ATB Business ([business.atb.com](https://business.atb.com))

-* Architecturally responsible for the web based online baking application.
+* Architecturally responsible for the online banking application.
-* Set the blueprint for we build React applications
+* Designed and developed REST based APIs to be consumed internally and externally.
+APIs are document with Swagger which was used to create a centralized API library developers could use to find APIs.
+* Building React web applications using redux, babel, webpack, es6, and webpack
+* Started ATB's shared "design system" of React controls.
 * Established CI/CD practices that allowed a team of more than 25 developers to transition from bi-monthly coordinated production releases to multiple production deployments a day.
-* Created RFC's, and presentations used to educate and communicate new innovate ways we could create applications and leverage cloud functionality.
+* Created RFC's, and presentations used to educate and communicate new innovative ways to create applications and leverage cloud functionality.
-* Created a roadman for Alerting and Observability
+* Created a road map for alerting and observability
-* Curated a community of collaboration around development practices and well as establish automated processes that enforce them.
+* Curated a community of collaboration around development practices as well as establishing automated processes that enforce them.
-* Enabling manual QA process to "shifting left" resulting in massively reduced effort while gaining the ability to ship hotfixes and changes to production within hours.
+* Enabling manual QA process to "shift left" resulting in massively reduced effort while gaining the ability to ship hotfixes and changes to production within hours.

 ##### Project: ATB Prosper ([atbproster.com](https://www.atbprosper.com))

 * ATB Wealth project focused on providing and easy and paperless way for customers to invest without the need to meet a financial adviser in person or on the phone.
 * Full-stack development of a responsive single page application using AngularJS, CSS media queries, and flexbox.
 * Stateless Java based REST backend microservices using Spring Boot and Zuul api gateway.
-* Deployed blue/green deployments.
+* Blue/green deployments.

 ##### Project: Online Banking ([atbonline.com](https://www.atbonline.com))
 * The online banking websites are load balanced ASP.NET WebForms applications with backend application services.